 Give commissions – Giving a regular allowance to kids is not a great idea because they might start taking it for granted and feeling entitled to it.
 Instead, give them a commission for helping you out in household or other activities.
 Give them age-appropriate jobs and pay immediately.
 Let them help out neighbours or your colleagues.
 Give them the opportunity to learn new skills as well as work ethics.

 Parents of young kids often dread visiting a toy store for the fear of what tantrums they might have to deal with.
 Delaying gratification is hard for all ages.
 But research shows that those who learn to delay gratification early in life are more successful in the long run.
 The third early lesson we need to teach our kids is to not act on their impulse to buy.
 Do not say “we can’t afford it”.
 If you do, they might wonder how we can afford certain other things but not what they want.
-Instead, introduce the idea of wants vs. needs.
+Instead, introduce budgeting and the idea of wants vs. needs.
 This is the perfect segue to introduce the idea of saving money.

 Price comparison – Discuss price labels of toys and compare them to prices of other items such as a meal or a book.
 Teach them about price comparison and how they can get a better deal on their purchase by comparing different toys or stores.
 Help them understand how they could get the ‘best value for money’.
 Finally, to make these trips easier for you to handle, keep these best practices in mind.